marcopeg/amazing-postgresql/projects/postgres-hasura-101/README.md

 Then, moving into the REST configuration again, we can setup a parametrized endpoint that supports pagination:

+> NOTE: Set the `Location` to `public/products/offset/:offset`, as so to make it more RESTful than it shows in the screenshot!

 ![rest-public-products-offset](./images/rest-public-products-offset-param.jpg)

 Now I can run the following public requests: